Addiction Support Groups

 Reaching out for help can feel daunting and overwhelming and it is the first step in the recovery process.
 Calling helplines can feel intimidating.
 To help alleviate your emotional discomfort, consider this guide that explains exactly what happens when you call a substance abuse helpline.

 If you have never received treatment for substance abuse, you probably don’t know what to expect.
 If you are unsure about what getting help looks like, you are not alone, and it is completely valid to feel that way.
-Consider this guide on the journey to sobriety.
+Consider this guide on how to admit to a treatment facility.

 There is no shame in asking for help.
 If you or someone you love is struggling with substance abuse and addiction issues, making the call for help can be the first step in changing your lives for the better.
 You do not have to suffer from addiction or watch your loved ones suffer.
 Help is available.